 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by Ace Books on January 4, 2011 and has 294 pages.
+urban fantasy that was published by Ace Books on January 4, 2011 and has 294 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Something From the Nightside, Mean Streets, Agents of Light and Darkness, Nightingale's Lament, Paths Not Taken, Sharper Than a Serpent's Tooth, Hell to Pay, Just Another Judgement Day, The Good, the Bad, and the Uncanny, Hex and the City, The Unnatural Inquirer, The Bride Wore Black Leather, Home Improvement: Undead Edition, Hex Appeal, Man with the Golden Torc, Daemons are Forever, The Spy Who Haunted Me, From Hell with Love, For Heaven's Eyes Only, Live and Let Drood, Casino Infernale, Blue Moon Rising, Tales of the Hidden World, Blood and Honor, From a Drood to a Kill, The Dark Side of the Road, Dead Man Walking, Very Important Corpses, Moonbreaker, Dr. DOA

 Eleventh in the Nightside dark urban fantasy series for young adults taking place in a neighborhood not near you…thank the gods for that!

 I do love the riot that takes place in the beginning outside John and Suzie’s place…Green has such a deft hand with making fun of humanity!
 Their personal defense systems kick in and its results cause John to say:

 “This…is going to take a lot of tidying up.’

 ‘We’ll have to get a man in,’ said Suzie.